withstudiocms/studiocms/README.md

 We will review your contribution as soon as possible and provide feedback or merge it into the main codebase if everything looks good.

-Please note that by contributing to this project, you agree to our [Code of Conduct](https://github.com/astrolicious/.github/blob/main/.github/CODE_OF_CONDUCT.md).
+Please note that by contributing to this project, you agree to our [Code of Conduct](https://github.com/withstudiocms/.github/blob/main/CODE_OF_CONDUCT.md).

 Thank you for your interest in contributing to this project!

 ## Chat with Us

-We have an active community of developers on the Astrolicious [Discord Server](https://chat.astrolicious.dev/).
-Feel free to join and connect with other contributors, ask questions, or discuss ideas related to this project or other Astrolicious projects.
+We have an active community of developers on the StudioCMS [Discord Server](https://chat.studiocms.dev/).
+Feel free to join and connect with other contributors, ask questions, or discuss ideas related to this project or other StudioCMS projects.

 ## Our ToolSet